 Brandon Harper

-A Docker Based Lab for Big Data
+A Docker Based Lab for Data Development

 As organizations become increasingly reliant on data services for their core missions, having access to systems such as storage, cluster computing, and streaming technologies becomes increasingly important.
 It allows for the use and analysis of data which would be very difficult to work with using other technologies.